jmigpin/editor/README.md

 - `MaximizeRow`: maximize row.
 Will push other rows up/down.
 - `RowDirectory`: get the row directory and go to the row that has it, if it doesn't exist, create a new row with the directory listing under the active-row.
 Useful when editing a file and want to access the file directory content.
 - `DuplicateRow`: make row share the edit history with a new row that updates when changes are made.
-- `CopyFilePosition`: copy to clipboard the cursor file position in the format <file:line:col>.
-Useful to keep a clickable text for to come back later to that position.
+- `CopyFilePosition`: copy to clipboard the cursor file position in the format "file:line:col".
+Useful to paste a clickable text with the file position.
 - `XdgOpenDir`: calls xdg-open to open the row directory with the preferred external application (ex: a filemanager).

 #### Textarea commands